lowrainxx/DATA101-G3-USAccidentDashboard/README.md

+# TITLE

+This is a blanlbalbala dataset from kaggle (introduction)

+This visualization app focuses on ...

 Before running:
 - download the csv from **Kaggle** https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents
 - open Split_Dataset.ipynb, run all, and you should get a file called `us_accidents_cut.csv`